steady-step/GMU-2026-Spring-Semester/README.md

 # GMU 2026 Spring Semester Archive

-This repository is to document my computational data science journey at **George Mason University**.
+This repository is to document my first semester journey at **George Mason University**.

 ### Courses
 - **CDS 101/102**: Introduction to Data Science & Lab